|Nutrition Facts (per serving)|

 - For a vegan soup, skip the bacon and opt for a plant-based plain yogurt instead of sour cream.

-- Omit sour cream and use plain Greek yogurt.
+- Swap sour cream for plain Greek yogurt as an alternative.

 How to Store and Freeze

 This soup will keep covered in the refrigerator for three or four days.
 If you'd like to store it for longer, it can be frozen (without sour cream on top, ideally) for at least three months and up to six months provided it's in an airtight container.
-Thaw in the refrigerator before reheating or in the microwave.
+Thaw in the refrigerator before reheating or in the microwave or on top of the stove over low heat.

 Do I need to soak beans before cooking in the Instant Pot?